erSubhashThapa/100daysofcode/r1-log.md

 ## Day 61
 ### 3/2/19

    Yesterday I coded more after I posted to my log.
 I did more with my **#100daysofCode Twitter Participants** project.
 Today I continued with that and took a break from my **Pomodoro** App.
 I did get an answer to my Pomodoro questions on [stackover flow](https://stackoverflow.com/questions/54949659/white-line-appears-at-end-of-gradient-filled-div-at-specific-browser-widths).
-The line was due to a rounding issue. basically it's doing a percentage of width that has a decimal and sometimes rounding it up, sometimes down, not sure exactly.
+The line was due to a rounding issue. basically it's calculating a percentage of a width that has a decimal.
+Since it's not a whole number, it's sometimes rounding it up, sometimes down, not sure exactly.
 The trick to fixing it is to set the background size slightly bigger than the div, `background-size: 100% 101%;`

 - **#100daysofCode Twitter Participants:**